 Sigmund Freud, Berggasse 19

 Although Sigmund Freud and Ludwig Wittgenstein likely never met in person, a number of significant connections link their lives and thought.
 Wittgenstein refers to Freud and his intellectual world on several occasions in his philosophical writings.
-Furthermore, individuals close to Wittgenstein—including his sister, Margaret Stonborough, and his friend, Frank Ramsey—underwent psychoanalytic treatment in Vienna.
-It is also noteworthy that Margaret Stonborough played a crucial role in securing Freud’s safe passage to England in 1938.
+Furthermore, individuals close to Wittgenstein – including his sister, Margaret Stonborough, and his friend, Frank Ramsey – underwent psychoanalytic treatment in Vienna.
+Margaret Stonborough also played a crucial role in securing Freud’s safe passage to England in 1938.

 Source: Harcourt, E. (2017).
 Wittgenstein and Psychoanalysis.
 In H. J. Glock & J. Hyman (Eds.), A Companion to Wittgenstein (S. 651-666).
 Wiley.